cmems-arcticbliss/lu-simulator/README.md

 ```

 The reference file contains the geophysical fields that must be perturbed.
-The standard deviation of the pertrubation (assumed here homogeneous)
+The standard deviation of the perturbation (assumed here homogeneous)
 is given by `perturbation_std` (in grid points in this simplified case).
-The list of variables to pertrub is given by a text file with the following format:
+The list of variables to perturb is given by a text file with the following format:

 ```
 var1 scalar T